Dishuk/gattc/docs/getting-started.md

 ### Unreleased Changes in Documentation

-If you run `gattc compile --docs` or `gattc docs` after modifying a schema but before running `gattc release`, the generated HTML shows an **"UNRELEASED"** banner at the top, warning that the documentation reflects changes not yet recorded.
+Running `gattc compile --docs` or `gattc docs` after modifying a schema but before running `gattc release` causes the generated HTML to show an **"UNRELEASED"** banner at the top, warning that the documentation reflects changes not yet recorded.

 Running `gattc release` clears the banner and adds change highlighting (green for added, red for removed) to the documentation.

 ### Editing the Changelog Manually

 The changelog is stored as plain JSON at `gattc/snapshots/<service_name>.changelog.json`.
-You can edit it directly — fix a typo in a release message, add context to an entry, or remove an incorrect record.
+It can be edited directly — to fix a typo in a release message, add context to an entry, or remove an incorrect record.
 The format is an array of entries (oldest first):

 ```json
 [